 Because the various methods of MRD assessment differ in sensitivity, a status of "MRD negative" is not universal.
-Communication of MRD status should be qualified using sensitivity thresholds (e.g., "MRD less than 10-5"), particularly as more sensitive methods of MRD quantification reach routine clinical practice.1
+Communication of MRD status should be qualified using sensitivity thresholds (e.g., "MRD less than 10-5"), particularly as more sensitive methods of MRD quantification reach routine clinical practice.1 The method and timing of MRD assessment are also important factors to consider.

-It is generally accepted that a finding of "MRD negativity" with a detection sensitivity of 10^{-4} accurately predicts outcomes. ^{5,21,22} The clinical utility of assessing MRD to a threshold of 10^{-6} is still being investigated.
-The ability to detect 1 cancer cell in a million nucleated cells might allow for earlier detection of impending relapse, permitting salvage therapy before hematologic relapse is evident.
-It may also permit the use of PB for MRD assessment. ^{1,16} For multiple myeloma, current methods of MRD assessment provide a sensitivity of at least 10^{-5} , and are fast approaching 10^{-6} .
+It is generally accepted that a finding of "MRD negativity" with a detection sensitivity of 10-4 accurately predicts outcomes in leukemia cases.^{5,21,22}

+For multiple myeloma, current methods of MRD assessment provide a sensitivity of at least 10-5, and are fast approaching 10-6.
+The clinical utility of assessing MRD to a threshold of 10-6 is still being investigated, although several studies have shown the utility of this approach.^{41,42,43,44} The ability to detect 1 cancer cell in a million nucleated cells may allow for earlier detection of impending relapse, permitting salvage therapy before hematologic relapse is evident.
+It may also permit the use of PB for MRD assessment.^{1,16}